This shirt is funny, no doubt.

-Sexism- An oppression system which posits females as the more docile, delicate sex, as well as the sex in need of protection; this social pathology also structures language in such a way so that words that connote "sugar, spice and everything nice" are normally used to describe females
+Sexism- An oppression system in which males are aggressors and women are victims of their aggression.
+It posits females as the more docile, delicate sex, as well as the sex in need of protection.
+This social pathology also structures language in such a way so that words that connote "sugar, spice and everything nice" are normally used to describe females

 All of a sudden....

 A Black (turned-white) is worthy of your sympathy, worthy of being protected.

 No!
 She did not deserve to be treated in inhumane ways (raped, beaten, urinated on, hung or left to die)...

 And I suppose we, the Black people don't--right?